-To achieve this aim, climate mitigation and adaptation actions will be mainstreamed into all the major EU programmes, in particular cohesion policy, energy and transport, research and innovation and by greening the Common Agricultural Policy.
-Read Commissioner Connie Hedegaard's statement welcoming the European Council agreement.
+To achieve this increase, emissions mitigation and climate adaptation actions will be integrated into all the major EU spending programmes, in particular regional development, energy, transport, research and innovation and the Common Agricultural Policy (CAP).

 For further details, see An EU budget for low-carbon growth

 Tracking progress towards the spending target

 From 2014 onwards, climate-related expenditure from the EU budget will be tracked in accordance with a specific methodology to ensure visible and solid mainstreaming and progress towards reaching the 20% objective.

 Climate-related spending will be monitored annually by measuring the performance of the EU programmes in the framework of the budgetary procedures.